runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 [WRC20 contract](https://gist.github.com/axic/16158c5c88fbc7b1d09dfa8c658bc363),
-i.e., a Wasm implementation of the [Ethereum](https://en.wikipedia.org/wiki/Ethereum) smart contract [ERC20](https://eips.ethereum.org/EIPS/eip-20), which provides an API for token enchange that is usable by other kinds of smart contracts (e.g., digital wallets).
+i.e., a Wasm implementation of the [Ethereum](https://en.wikipedia.org/wiki/Ethereum) smart contract [ERC20](https://eips.ethereum.org/EIPS/eip-20), which provides an API for token exchange that is usable by other kinds of smart contracts (e.g., digital wallets).
-This is relevant because [the Ethereum virtual machine (EVM) is migrating to Wasm implemntation dubbed EWasm](https://www.coindesk.com/open-heart-surgery-inside-ethereums-crucial-replacement-of-the-evm).
+This is relevant because [the Ethereum virtual machine (EVM) is migrating to Wasm implementation dubbed EWasm](https://www.coindesk.com/open-heart-surgery-inside-ethereums-crucial-replacement-of-the-evm).

 In other words, we will show how we can formally verify a fragment of a